zhengyt1/DOTS/README.md

 - In the **gallery** component, if there is a post with no picture, we generate random picture as its thumbnail.

 - We use UTC / GMT time in our app

+- Due to some reason, the app deployment bases on https://github.com/cis557/project---design-hw1-group21, which you may not authorize to read/write.